MRtrix3/mrtrix3/docs/concepts/fixels_dixels.rst

 The term *fixel* refers to a *specific fibre bundle* within a *specific voxel*.
-Alternatively, consistently with the definitions of 'pixel' and 'voxel', it can be thought of as a 'fibre bundle element': the smallest discrete component of a fibre bundle.
+Alternatively, consistently with the definitions of 'pixel' and 'voxel', it can be thought of as a "fibre bundle element": the smallest discrete component of a fibre bundle.
 Each fixel is parameterized by the voxel in which it resides, the estimated mean orientation of the underlying fibres attributed to that bundle, a fibre density (or partial